 GIS Dossiers aim to give our subscribers a quick overview of key topics, regions or conflicts based on a selection of our experts’ reports since 2011.
-This survey, the first of a two-part series, considers whether Europe (primarily, the European Union) can stand on its own as a global power.
+This survey, the first of a three-part series, considers whether Europe (primarily, the European Union) can stand on its own as a global power.
 Part One examines the basis and instruments of European power.
-Part Two will look at where and how this power could be applied.
+Parts Two and Three look at where and how this power could be applied.

 You might also be interested in:

 Europe’s post-Cold War idyll is over.
 One of GIS’s consistent themes is that the world’s richest continent cannot hide from history, even protected by the leading superpower.
 There have been plenty of warning signs.
 The 2008-2009 financial crisis showed the vulnerabilities of the euro area’s stagnant economy – overregulated, overtaxed and overburdened by bloated welfare states.
 The inadequacy of the European Union’s foreign and security policies was exposed by the twin shocks of Russia’s intervention in Ukraine in 2014, followed by the great migrant influx of 2015.

 “The polite pretense that the EU is only a benign, inward-looking … construct seeking the integration and well-being of its members should have been put to rest with the events in Ukraine,” GIS expert Bernard Siman wrote in a July 2017 report.
 “It ignores the simple truth that once created, a geographically coherent bloc with 500 million inhabitants, located at a geopolitical crossroads, must have a profound impact on others.”